-C# is perhaps one of the preferred programming languages available.
+C# is one of the most popular programming languages today.
 This multi-paradigm language is flexible, object-oriented, and relatively straightforward to learn.

 What Is C# and How Does It Work?